Mobility Crossover in Two-Dimensional Berry Crystals: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We have proposed a novel 2D model with superpositions of fixed-wavevector plane waves as disorder, and we showed that this model displays strong localization and inhabits a mobility edge seperating the low-energy extended modes and localized modes around back-scattering energy.
-We developed numerical methods to simulate and analyze the 2D quantum dynamics, as well as theoretical tools to interpret the localization effects in momentum space.
-Moreover, we have put forth an experimental scheme of potential construction and the verification of mobility edges using photorefractive materials.
+We have proposed a novel 2D model with superpositions of fixed-wavevector sinusoidal potential as disorder.
+This system, with long range order but lack of translational and rotational symmetry, holds extended, critical, and localized states.
+When the typical potential fluctuation is much smaller than the recoil energy, a transition from low-energy extended states and critical states around recoil energy.
+As the typical size of potential increases, the low-energy states are critical, and the states near backscattering momentum are Anderson localized.
+We developed numerical methods to simulate and analyze the 2D quantum dynamics, as well as theoretical tools to estimate the energy and disorder strength of ergodic transition.
 A further intriguing issue is to analyze the transport properties in interacting systems with additional particle-particle interactions and particle-background couplings.
-The back-scattering momentum coincides with the concept of nesting vectors on Fermi surfaces, and we expect that this letter could provide further insights on the charge density wave (CDW) phase and pseudogap (PG) phase of strange metals.
+The back-scattering momentum coincides with the concept of nesting vectors on Fermi surfaces, and we expect that this letter could provide further insights on the charge density wave phase and pseudogap phase of strange metals.